firozkhan18/Java-Evaluations/java-basic-exercises.md

 Input fourth number: 23
 Numbers are not equal!

-Click me to see the solution

-153. Write a Java program that accepts two double variables and test if both strictly between 0 and 1 and false otherwise.
+### 153. Write a Java program that accepts two double variables and test if both strictly between 0 and 1 and false otherwise.

 Sample Output:
 Input first number: 5
 Input second number: 1
 false

-Click me to see the solution

-154. Write a Java program to print the contents of a two-dimensional Boolean array where t represents true and f represents false.
+### 154. Write a Java program to print the contents of a two-dimensional Boolean array where t represents true and f represents false.

 Sample array:
 array = {{true, false, true},